 In a world where the consumer is increasingly becoming more empowered, life sciences companies should challenge the status quo and embrace opportunities to adopt a wide range of patient-centered approaches presented by an emerging ecosystem.

-STAKEHOLDERS are recognising the need for consumer participation in health care decision-making, personalised therapies, and incorporating the patient perspective in product development and approval, but the science around engaging patients and the elements that make up a patient-centred approach is still evolving.
+STAKEHOLDERS are recognizing the need for consumer participation in health care decision-making, personalized therapies, and incorporating the patient perspective in product development and approval, but the science around engaging patients and the elements that make up a patient-centered approach is still evolving.
 The Deloitte Center for Health Solutions set out to understand where the industry is in this journey.
-We interviewed 27 executives from life sciences companies (primarily biopharma, a few medtech) and patient advocacy/disease research organisations.
+We interviewed 27 executives from life sciences companies (primarily biopharma, a few medtech) and patient advocacy/disease research organizations.
 (See sidebar, “About the research” for more information.)

 We identified three waves of patient-centricity in the life sciences industry: